 - NIST 800-207 (Zero Trust Architecture)

-Chief Technology Officer, University of Illinois at Chicago
+Chief Technology Officer, University of Illinois Chicago

 Jon YoungAssociate Vice President, Vantage Technology Consulting Group